This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 As we already know, all living beings depend on water for survival.
 Similarly, plants also need water to carry out moisture and nutrients between the roots and the leaves.

-While keeping the soil consistently moist is essential, it is equally important to ensure that you do not overwater your plants, as it may also cause certain diseases.
+While keeping the soil consistently moist is essential, ensuring you do not overwater your plants is equally important, as it may also cause certain diseases.

 Plant growth needs to be boosted by adding nutrients to the plant